nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 [Scroll back to top](#table-of-contents)

-### Common classes
+### Commons Component

-Classes used by multiple components are in the `codoc.commons` package.
+A collection of classes used by multiple other components located in the `codoc.commons` package.

 [Scroll back to top](#table-of-contents)